brian-team/gsoc2016/docs/exporter_user.rst

 The result of the above code have form of of file ``filename`` and extra file ``LEMSUnitsConstants.xml`` with units definition in a form of constants (needed to properly parse equations).

-Remember that you need to have ``NeuroML2CoreTypes`` folder in the same path as your XML model to take an advantage of NeuroML2 functionality.
-You may download it from `here  <https://github.com/NeuroML/NeuroML2/tree/master/NeuroML2CoreTypes>`_ .

 .. code:: xml